DrewWing/EDrewcatedGuesser/README.md

 See the [contributing guide](.github/CONTRIBUTING).

 ## Errors
 As always, EDrewcated Guesser is a work in progress and has some bugs.
 Errors are both printed to the terminal and appended to `app/generatedfiles/errors.log` with a timestamp.
+If `LOG_LEVEL` is `DEBUG`, debug info will be saved to `app/generatedfiles/debug.log`

 ## Language Stats: